From The Story of Dartmouth, by John P. Martin:

 The first Waverley regatta was held on Lake William that July, The best report of this can be found in the “Atlantic Weekly” of August 1899 wherein appear some reminiscences of the 1864 races by an old oarsman of that time.
 The account recalled that thousands went to Waverley for the celebration, and the road from Dartmouth was dense with waggons and pedestrians.

 All of the rowing races created considerable excitement; heavy bets were made on every contest, and free fights were common.
 The gig race over a 4-mile course with a turn was won by the Dartmouth crew of Michael Corbett, George W. Young, Morris Ryan and Edward Whebby.
 The Waverley crew consisting of C. Peak, R. Blois, C. Blois and J. Otto finished second; and a Halifax crew (no names given) were third.
 The double-wherry race from Porto Bello to the Bridge at Waverley was won by Michael Devan and John Young of Dartmouth.
 (See photo 4-oared crew Evening Mail, Mar.
 9, 1929.)

 The wealth then being produced at Waverley, Montague and a dozen other gold-mining centres to the eastward, had a favorable effect upon the economic life of Dartmouth.
-As has been noted on page 208, Edmund M. Walker established himself in the grocery business that year.
+Edmund M. Walker established himself in the grocery business that year.
 Luther Sterns, the drygoods merchant, prospered to the extent that he erected a three-storey brick structure which was the last word in modernity.
 It was the first building of its kind in Dartmouth.
-See photograph on page 321.